actions-rust-lang/.github/CONTRIBUTING.md

 ### Backwards compatibility

 Please note that maintaining backwards compatibility is important and any changes that require new major version might be postponed until there are enough changes for a new major release.

+## Platform support

+The actions work best on GitHub-hosted runners as the testing is done on them.
+PRs to add support for self-hosted runners are welcome, but support and testing will be limited.